 - Innovation: originality of the idea

-- Value: impact of the initiative on patient care and/or service effectiveness
+- Value: impact of the initiative on care and/or service effectiveness

-- Patient focus: evidence that patient/service user need was central to the work
+- Patient focus: evidence that person centred practice was central to the work.

-- Collaboration: evidence of the involvement of other professionals, services and/or patients in the project
+- Collaboration: evidence of the involvement of other professionals, services and people who have learning disabilities and/or their families in the project

 - Leadership: evidence of entrants championing their innovation in their organisation or more widely